- Media & Publications

-Five phthalate plasticisers, DINP, DIDP, DEHP, BBP and DBP have all been subject to comprehensive European Union Risk Assessments conducted under European Union Regulation 793/93.
+Five phthalate plasticisers (US: plasticizers), DINP, DIDP, DEHP, BBP and DBP have been subject to comprehensive European Union Risk Assessments conducted under European Union Regulation 793/93.
 This legislation, which has now been replaced by the EU chemicals legislation REACH, sets out a framework for the evaluation of the risks which substances may pose to human health and the environment.
-This process concluded that the most commonly used high phthalates, DINP and DIDP, are safe for use in all current applications.

 Under the EU Regulation 793/93, the risk assessments for substances were prioritised according to production volumes.
 For each prioritised substance, experts from one national EU government volunteered to draft its assessment.
 In each case the rapporteur country worked together with other EU Member States experts, industry and third parties to collate data in order to draft a risk assessment report.
 The European Chemicals Bureau coordinated the risk assessment process.